dwjohnston/interview-questions/questions_to_ask_employers.md

 **Purpose** Gives you a picture of what they're really looking for.
 Are they looking for someone to take responsibility for things and propose new innovations?
 Or are they looking for someone to follow directions?

 ## How long does the interview process take?
+When can I expect to recieve a decision on my application?

 **Person to ask** Engineering or hiring manager

 **Purpose** If you've got other roles in the process too, it can be helpful to know what timing might look like.
+Also, by asking them to give a date it helps you in the scenario that they're 'keeping you warm' while they've got other candidates they want to investigate.
+They might still string you along, but at least you have a hint at what's happening.

 ## How does this job compare to your previous role?